microsoft/hands-on-lab-azure-functions/docs/workshop.md

 - [Azure Functions Core Tools][az-func-core-tools] installed, this will be useful for creating the scaffold of your Azure Functions using command line.
 - If you are using VS Code, you can also install the [Azure Function extension][azure-function-vs-code-extension]
 - [.Net 8][download-dotnet] if you want to run all the Azure Functions solutions.
+- [Terraform][download-terraform] to deploy the infrastructure as code.

 Once you have set up your local environment, you can clone the hands-on-lab-azure-functions repo you just forked on your machine, and open the local folder in Visual Studio Code and head to the next step.